empriselab/RCareWorld/README.md

 # For local use with rendering
 python test_bathing.py --graphics
 ```
+You can also test `test_dressing.py` in the same way, but please note that the **dressing scene will occupy more memory**.

+Please ensure that your computer has sufficient memory, or close unnecessary running programs in advance to improve the frame rate during execution!

 Your score will be stored in a JSON file called `spongeScore.json` for bathing and `dressingScore.json` for dressing under `~/.config/unity3d/RCareWorld/BathingPlayer/` for bathing and `~/.config/unity3d/RCareWorld/DressingPlayer/` for dressing.